 Impact of Dimaya on California offenses.
-Any felony that was held a COV only under 18 USC § 16(b), and that does not meet the definition at § 16(a), is no longer a COV.
-There are holdings or arguments that the following California felonies (and misdemeanors) are not a COV under 18 USC § 16(a):
+Any felony that was held a COV only under 18 USC § 16(b), and that does not meet the definition at § 16(a), is no longer a COV - and therefore not a crime of domestic violence.
+There are holdings or strong arguments that the following California felonies (and misdemeanors) are not a COV under 18 USC § 16(a):